Shelrothman/expo-clear-input/README.md

 #### Before Submitting a Pull Request
 - **No PR will be accepted without a copy of the testing report**
-- *Please ensure you add new tests if applicable for your new feature*.
+- *Please ensure you add new tests if applicable for your new feature.*